 In a Survival Situation, it’s important to do everything you can to increase your chances of catching food.
-A great way to catch a lot of fish, without having to worry about watching your line, is to set up a Stream Line fishing system known as a Trotline.
+A great way to catch a lot of fish, without having to worry about watching your line, is to set up a tried-and-true stream line fishing system known as a Trotline.

 What can you catch on a Trotline?